IAmJonoBo/Emperator/docs/cli.md

 - `emperator analysis inspect`: build an at-a-glance report that highlights detected languages, example files, and whether Semgrep, CodeQL, and the Tree-sitter CLI are installed.
 The command renders progress bars while collecting the data and concludes with actionable hints.
 - `emperator analysis wizard`: guide developers (and copilots) through the steps required to bring the IR pipeline online, highlighting missing tooling with friendly reminders and celebrating ready-to-use analyzers.
+- `emperator analysis plan`: synthesise an execution plan for supported analyzers, including the exact Semgrep and CodeQL commands to run and whether the tools are ready to execute.